Home » Guides » General » Tools To Make Holes In Wood Of All Shapes and Sizes

 Available on Amazon: FTG Pilot Bit Set

 When it comes to drilling holes for screws, most screws are tapered.
-And, to properly set the screw you need the diameter of the drill bit to match the shaft of the screw.
+And, to correctly set the screw, you need the diameter of the drill bit to match the shaft of the screw.

 The solution?
 A set of pilot bits that quickly snap into any drill and, of course, a set of these to match your screw sizes.

-Lastly, if you need to make holes for screws in multiple pieces of wood you can use a speedy pocket hole jig.
+Lastly, you can use a speedy pocket hole jig if you need to make holes for screws in multiple pieces of wood.

 3. Cutting Flat Bottom Holes in Wood With Forstner Bits